ziggyt/1DT305-Introduction-to-Applied-IoT/README.md

 ```
 However, this version resulted in [Errno 12] ENOMEM errors, indicating that the ESP-32 has run out of RAM, causing the post requests to the Adafruit IO feed to fail randomly.
 This could be solved by using http requests instead of https (since connections using SSL take up a lot more memory), but given that security is a prominent issue in IoT devices, I felt compelled to find another solution.

-A more scaled down version was created, which works just fine (but actually with an added feature;the addition of an OLED display that was used during troubleshooting, which I actually thought was a nice feature to have, to display the current UV index in proximity to the device.)
+A more scaled down version was created, which works just fine (but actually with an added feature; the addition of an OLED display that was used during troubleshooting, which I actually thought was a nice feature to have, to display the current UV index in proximity to the device.)

 ```python
 ################################### MAIN ##############################################